 Lastly, I had to drizzle with my Avocado Crema that I use all the time.
 No matter whatever “drizzle” or crema I come up with, this one will always be my favorite ever since I used it in my wildly popularand Cilantro Lime Shrimp Tacos, because everything tastes better with creamy avocado infused with lime, cumin, garlic and cilantro.

-Now stuff your tacos until your content, with the Blackened Fish, Pineapple Cucumber Slaw and a drizzle of Avocado Crema and prepared to be blown away by the symphony of tastes and textures.
+Now stuff your tacos until your content, with the Blackened Tilapia Fish Tacos, Pineapple Cucumber Slaw and a drizzle of Avocado Crema and prepared to be blown away by the symphony of tastes and textures.
 Followed by Churros.
 You’re welcome. xo.